 Before getting into the findings of the studies done on laser printer emissions we should first understand what the emissions are which seem to be the cause of this concern.
 We all know that laser printer uses toner filled cartridges for printing, this toner is made up of tiny particles.
 These particles are as small as nano-particles, which means your eyes won’t be able to spot them if you see them separately.
 We also know that printer toner is hard to remove once it stains your clothes or sticks to your hands.
 After all this is the purpose of the printer toner, to stay permanently on the surface it’s applied upon.

-In another study done by the Queensland University of Technology, Australia it was found that when the paper and printer toner pass over the hot printer roller some volatile organic compounds are emitted into the air.
+Study 2: In another study done by the Queensland University of Technology, Australia it was found that when the paper and printer toner pass over the hot printer roller some volatile organic compounds are emitted into the air.
 After reacting with the ozone in the air these compounds condense into ultra-fine particles.
 Researchers also found that when the printer temperature was higher, then more particles were produced.
 Therefore, the amount of particles produced were different for each printer model.
 Research shows that the effect of these particles on human lungs is the same as that of smoking a cigarette.

 Both the studies discussed above have been conducted by reputed universities and they reveal some serious health hazards that laser printer users may encounter on prolonged exposure to these machines.
 Does this mean you should drop the idea of buying a new laser printer or start thinking of disposing off the one you presently own?
 Absolutely not!
 The news is not all bad, the same studies suggest some precautions that you must take which can greatly reduce the harmful effects of using a laser printers.

-Precautions to reduce the harmful effects of laser printer
+Take precautions to reduce laser printer effects

 Experts suggest that some caution must be taken while operating a laser printer.
 The primary objective of these precautions is to reduce the exposure to these nano-particles emitted by the laser printers.